rectorphp/getrector-com/resources/blog/posts/2024/2024-05-02-upgrade-framework-or-change-it.md

 * What is the most used framework by your dev team in their hobby projects?
 * What meetups do your developers go to?

 It might sound like we ask technical questions that have nothing to do with productivity and business value.
-After all, the main reason we upgrade is to get fast, deliver value, and quickly adapt to beat the competition.
+After all, we upgrade mainly to get fast, deliver value, and quickly adapt to beat the competition.

 ## Newer Technology = Faster Learning